www-splitcells-net/net.splitcells.network/doc/reasoning.md

 If a program cannot be access by the current, but root is able to access this program, it is assumed that the program is not compatible with the system.
 Incompatible programs are only handled, if the user explicitly wants it.

+# Why is there no GUI?

+The primary purpose of this project is to provide administrative functionality.
+While a GUI could be certainly helpful, it currently would require too much resource.
+Also note there would be no problem, to add a GUI in the future.

 This file is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.